madhumithasekar/javascript-MDN/README.md

 }

 without callimg btn function directly btn(); btn fiunction name is mention addlisterner will call the function btn instead of btn is called callback function
+OR

+document.querySelector('.btn-roll').addEventListener('click', function()
+{
+//
+});
+this function is antonomous function cant be called outside

+## getElementByID
+getElementById is fater than querySelector